AbramAanderud/startup/notes.md

 - you can create console logs so that debugging is eassier, you can even pass in retrieved variables to be printed by the logs.
 - will my calls to console log effect my final site?
 - Need to have some initial data or it will crash my componeents.
+- It can be really helpful to inspect on the html to debug, fixed an issue pretty easily that I was wasting time on